Minemetero/Table-Tennis-Counter/CONTRIBUTING.md

 #### footer
 Footer.
-The footer should contain any information about major changes and is also the location to reference the GitHub Issue that this commit closes.
+The footer should contain information about major changes and is also the location to reference the GitHub Issue that this commit closes.

 ## Hint
 - Use [Prettier](https://prettier.io) to format your code.